NeurotechEducationProject/resources/1 - Neuroscience/1.2 - Clinical Neurotechnologies: Brain/README.md

 # Clinical Neurotechnologies: Brain

+> [!WARNING]
+> This section contains images of brain surgery.
+If you are sensitive to this type of content, please be cautious before expanding the images.

 ## Epilepsy

 Epilepsy is a devastating disease that affects approximately 1% of the population, or about 3.4 million people in the US.